YarnSpinnerTool/YarnSpinner-Rust/readme.md

 # Yarn Slinger

 The Rust port of Yarn Spinner, the friendly tool for writing game dialogue.
+The more in [the book](https://yarn-slinger.github.io/yarn-slinger/).

 ## Relationship with Yarn Spinner